nye17/javelin/README.rst

 which looks like Fig. 6.

-To isolate the peaks in the chain, you can do (assuming both peaks land well between 100 and 300 days)::
+To isolate the peaks in the chain, you can do (assuming both peaks land between 100 and 300 days)::

     >>>rmap2.break_chain([[100, 300],[100, 300]])